schackartk/t-junction_model_replication/README.md

 $ source ./env/bin/activate
 ```

-Then pip can be used to install the requirements (preferably in a virtual environment as described above):
+Then pip can be used to install the requirements from [requirements.txt](requirements.txt) (preferably in a virtual environment as described above):

 ```
 $ pip install -r requirements.txt